Yoga therapy grounded in compassion and connection

 Why Choose Take Heart Yoga Therapy?

-• Practices go beyond simply accommodating those with trauma or mental illness, to actively contributing to recovery using personalized evidence-based tools that can be applied in daily life.
+Practices go beyond simply accommodating trauma responses and mental health challenges, to actively contributing to recovery using personalized evidence-based tools that can be applied in daily life.

-• I can personally relate to the experience of mental health challenges and to how mental illness and trauma often impede trying to do more mainstream yoga, meditation and mindfulness practices.
+I can personally relate to how mental health challenges and trauma often impede trying to do more mainstream yoga, meditation and mindfulness practices.
 I am committed to finding ways to make yoga accessible and inviting, and teach tools I personally use.

-• I am passionate about being creative and flexible.
+I am passionate about being creative and flexible.
 I am always open to feedback and dialogue, and you are welcome to incorporate vocabulary, rituals, or other elements of your own wisdom tradition that speak to you.
-I like to offer unique practices, activities, and community events that encourage connection, collective healing, and yes, even fun and laughter.
+I like to offer unique practices, activities, and community events that encourage connection, collective healing, joy and laughter.